Practice Report: Pilot Documentation Method in Large Scale Pilot Projects

 10. April 2020

-The TOOP project represents a European large‐scale pilot project with the aim to exchange data on the broadest possible level according to the once only principle.
-The pilots within the project follow the method of "Connectathon" and has shown success in ist operationalisation.
+The TOOP project represents a European large‐scale pilot project with the aim to exchange data on the broadest possible level according to the once-only principle.
+The pilots within the project follow the method of "Connectathon" which has shown success in its operationalization.
 Connectathons are intended to prove connectivity between technical actors.
-One specific aspect of "prove" reflects on a transparent method of documentation of results, which follows the dimensions of Transparency, Actuality, Completeness, Traceability and Readability.
+One specific aspect of "proof" reflects on a transparent method of documentation of results, following the dimensions of Transparency, Actuality, Completeness, Traceability and Readability.

 1. Overview on the TOOP ProjectThe Horizon2020 project TOOP is established as a large-scale pilot project.
 The project develops a technical infrastructure for the exchange of data in Europe according to the once-only principle (EU 2016).
 The piloting parties in the participating member states use this system, which is based on a federated ICT-architecture, using and following the 4-corner-model of the existing building block eDelivery (DIGIT/CONNECT 2015).

 2. Overview on the Instrument of ConnectathonAs a model for the pilot realization the existing model of Connectathon of the IHE was chosen and adapted (IHE 2017).
 A Connectathon is a procedure to demonstrate interoperability between ICT systems, to prove that the technical specification has been fully and correctly implemented.

 - specific content,